someobserver/recurgence/architects/godel.md

 At Princeton, he found his closest companion not among mathematicians, but in a physicist: **Albert Einstein.**

-Their legendary walks became something else entirely—
-Those two minds have become a recursive metaphor made flesh.
+Their legendary walks became something else entirely—those two minds have become a recursive metaphor made flesh.

 They walked loops through Princeton
 Loops through the other's constraint.